nrwl/workshop-nx-labs/rxjs/lab-1.md

 <br/>

-4. Use an `*ngFor` template directive to display the list of users for the suggest-on-type feature.
-Make use of the `User::fullName` for both the label the value to pass to the `setAssignedToUser` class method.
+4. In `search-tickets.component.html`, use an `*ngFor` template directive to display the list of users for the suggest-on-type feature.
+Make use of the `user.fullName` property for both the label the value to pass to the `setAssignedToUser` class method.

   ```html
     <ul>